Guidance, Soft skills & personality

 Listen to other opinions

-Of course you can also talk to someone else.
-But be careful!
-It’s not about finding an ally.
-Your goal here should be to get another opinion.”
+Of course, you can also talk to someone else.
+Your aim here should be to get another – neutral – opinion.”
 What do you think?
 Am I perhaps on the wrong track?”.

 Search for alternative explanations

 What other reasons are there why the other person only replied to you after two days?
-You think it’s because he doesn’t care about you at all?
+Do you think it’s because he doesn’t care about you at all?
 But maybe he was just sick.
 Maybe he was in a meeting that went on for two days.
 Who knows, he could have simply overlooked your e-mail.
 Perhaps two days is a completely normal processing time for him.
 Or he was stressed and didn’t have time.
 Find explanations that are more benevolent than the most negative ones.

 The same applies here: Asking is a good idea!